Chain Reaction: A Bold Future

 Program

-Jacobsen is a New York Times Best-Seller, has written seven other books on sensitive national security issues; was a 2016 Pulitzer Price Finalist; and writes and produces TV Shows such as Tom Clancy's Jack Ryan series.
-Legendary Entertainment LLC has optioned her latest book for a new project under the direction of Dune director Denis Villeneuve.
+Keynote interview with Annie Jacobsen, New York Times best-selling author of Nuclear War: A Scenario.
+Jacobsen has also written seven other books on sensitive national security issues.
+She was a 2016 Pulitzer Prize Finalist and writes for and produces TV shows such as Tom Clancy’s Jack Ryan series.
+Legendary Entertainment LLC has optioned Nuclear War for a new project under the direction of Dune director Denis Villeneuve.

 Sally Lilienthal Sponsor – $20,000+